amelief/PHPAskIt/README.txt

 CUSTOMISATION
 ----------------------------------------

-To customise Askably, all you need to do is to edit the header.html and footer.html files to suit you and/or modify the templates in the admin panel.
+To customise PHPAskIt, all you need to do is to edit the header.html and footer.html files to suit you and/or modify the templates in the admin panel.
 If you specified your own headers/footers in the setup process or options panel, you need only modify the templates.

 Once you have customised/created your own header/footer files, upload them to the location you specified in the setup or options panel.
-If you didn't change the values or entered a relative filename (e.g. "header.html" rather than "/an/example/absolute/path/to/folder/askably/header.html"), this location will be the same as where you uploaded the .php files.
+If you didn't change the values or entered a relative filename (e.g. "header.html" rather than "/an/example/absolute/path/to/folder/phpaskit/header.html"), this location will be the same as where you uploaded the .php files.

 TEMPLATE VARIABLES AND STYLES